goauthentik/authentik/website/integrations/services/engomo/index.md

 ## engomo user creation

-engomo doesn't create users automatically on signing in.
+engomo doesn't create users automatically when signing in.
 So you have to do it manually right now.
 Navigate to `https://engomo.company/composer` and log in with your admin credentials.

 - Select `Users & Devices`.